 Invest in silk

 I have already mentioned how sleeping on your face can cause a number of wrinkle-related problems, and I am slowly managing to change from a regular face planter to a poised sleeping beauty (I hope).
 A silk pillowcase can reduce some of the face planting effects, and also promote frizz-free tresses.
-The number one question I’ve had in relation that entire post was where to get the pillow cases, so below is a list of some recommended suppliers.
-I bought both my eye mask (if you think eye masks are overrated, try a silk one before you really decide) and pillowcase in Australia a few years ago, so I haven’t tried any of them myself yet – these are recommendations from friends.
+The number one question I’ve had in relation that entire post was where to get the pillow cases, so I am delighted to announce I can finally supply them!
+They are 100% mulberry silk, I love them, and I hope you all do too.
+You can get them as part of Christmas gift sets here, or mail email@example.com to purchase separately.

 I tend to have gloves on for most of the working day, so I always come up short when it comes to drinking enough water.
 Combine that with working in air conditioning or heating, sweating it out at the gym and having an active social life (aside from January – silly season got me again this year) and I am forever trying to hydrate.
 Adequate water intake is crucial for clear skin and headache-free afternoons – in fact mild dehydration is said to be the number one cause of midday fatigue (not hunger, despite my stomach’s notions).
 By the time you’re thirsty, you’re already dehydrated, so trying to make a habit of drinking water rather than waiting for your body to remind you is the best way forward.
 An American survey showed that 75% of the general population are chronically dehydrated.
 Drinking later in the evening is sometimes inconvenient (I tried this, getting up in the middle of the night every couple of hours is not for me, but have a go if you really want to), so I’ve found one way around it is to bring a pint of water ) with me when going to bed (usually with a chlorophyll supplement in it, as in the photo below – Dublin City council’s water supply may not win awards, but it’s not green) – but leaving it to drink first thing in the morning instead.
 This way I feel like I’m not actually starting on a deficit, and am more likely to remember to drink water throughout the day.